 Do some people know already about Nordic food, or has it been a new experience for most?

 It’s hard to say.
 I always tell people that we’re just a normal cafe at heart, serving coffee, cake and light bites.
 The ironic thing is that English food isn’t so different from Nordic food’s roots: lots of herring, cured and fermented ingredients, and not such a big emphasis on meat and processed rubbish.
 We occasionally get people asking for sausage sandwiches and leaving in fury when we offer them pickled fish.
 As far as I see it, there’s enough choice on North Street to suit every palate.

 Hopefully, the combination of quality homemade cakes, interesting lunch options, beautiful coffee, and a genuinely European vibe, all at a realistic price.

-BENJAMIN MITROFAN-NORRIS runs The Nordic Café in Bristol.
+The Nordic Café is on 39 North Street in Bristol.

 This article has also been published in Nordic Style Magazine, Scan Magazine and Epigram.